sendgrid/sendgrid-nodejs/packages/subscription-widget/README.md

 You may change the look and feel of the form or create a new one.
 The form will continue to work so long as the action is what you specified earlier, the method is a POST, and there is an input element with name *email*.
 The default widget comes with three fields: 1) email, 2) first name, 3) last name.
 You may remove first and/or last name if you so choose.
 Also, you may change the form's styling by adjusting the CSS contained in index.html.

 #### Adding New Fields
 You may also add [custom fields](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/custom_fields.html) to the form to save other information about your users during the sign up process.
 To do so, simply add an input field with the name(s) of your custom field(s).
-If you add a custom field to your form that does not already exist in your SendGrid account, one will automatically be created with the name specified in the form.
+If you add a custom field to your form that does not already exist in your Twilio SendGrid account, one will automatically be created with the name specified in the form.
 The example below shows a form with the custom field "favorite_color".

 ```html
 <form action="https://your_heroku_app_name.herokuapp.com/confirmEmail" method="post">